huyixi95/wtl-docview-framework/README.md

 # WTL Docview Framework
-Implemetation of a simple DocView? framework like MFC.
+Implemetation of a simple DocView framework like MFC.

 ![DocView Framework](/images/DocView_framework.jpg)

 ##Introduction
 This article explains the implementation of a simple Doc View framework in a WTL (version 7.5) MDI application.
 The sample project included with this article is a wizard-generated MDI application enhanced with my framework classes.

-I enhanced code from Gabriel Kniznik with a little bit closer to the MFC DocView? approach, and there exists only one kind of document template - MDI Document template.
+I enhanced code from Gabriel Kniznik with a little bit closer to the MFC DocView approach, and there exists only one kind of document template - MDI Document template.
 This framework was written in a week, so I apologize for mistakes and unfinished solutions :).

 In this library is also participating Rodrigo Pinho Pereira de Souza, who made great enhancements to this framework (see the History section).